 - variety of formats – one-to-one, small group, classroom with individual attention, on-line distance learning

-- links to Job Connect, Apprenticeship and other Employment Ontario programs and services
+- links to Employment Services, Apprenticeship and other Employment Ontario programs and services

 The agencies work together to provide a full range of services, from basic skills review to college and apprenticeship preparatory courses.
 Programming also includes a strong component of Essential Skills training for the workforce, apprenticeship and employment preparation, as well as greater personal independence.